 Too much shallow thinking keeps us in place

-We have to get money out of the way of getting things done.
-We all are aware of the problems.
-Authors, think tanks, forward thinkers have described them in mind-numbing detail.
-What we’re short on are practical solutions on a systemic scale.
 We just can’t come up with something that can practically replace capitalism.
-For all it’s terrible outcomes, it still creates so much value and wealth for so many people, doing away with it seems absurd.
+For all it’s terrible outcomes, it still creates so much value and wealth for so many, doing away with it seems absurd.
 So we stay with what we have.

 The past offers alternatives but they have their own problems.

-- Barter economies, for example, are a problem because of the presumed coincidence of wants theory.
+- Barter economies, for example, come with problems due to the presumed coincidence of wants theory.
 By the way, anthropologists have done a lot of research on this kind of economy and no one has found credible anthropological evidence that such economies existed, even though Traditional Economists claim differently.

 - Gift economies offer grand promises.
-But getting there will require major leaps forward in human consciousness.
+But getting there requires major leaps in human consciousness.
 It’s also going to take major advances in our ability to break free of addictions to beliefs; typified by the picture above, before we can even conceive of even the possibility that such economies can work.
-That said, there is one guy I ran across who believe such an economy must happen, if we’re going to make it.
+That said, one guy I ran across believes such an economy must happen, if we’re going to make it.

 - Communism – Forget it.